eigentechnologies/cpip/README.md

                                             Otherwise, tarball will be ouputed to the current working directory.
                   --no-dev                  Do not install dev dependencies for Poetry.
+                  --unlock                  Bypass Poetry lockfile and create a new one.
                   --no-pip-cache            Do not use cpip's pip cache directory.
 This emulates using 'cpip clean' to clear the pip cache without actually doing so.